Ridalor/Customer/docs/README.md

 Welcome to the documentation for Customer Api.

-Full example to quickly get started at the bottom or click here: [Full example](#fullExample)
+__Full example to quickly get started at the bottom or click [here](#fullExample)__

 ## Getting information about the Customer
+> When a customer logs in, a jwt-object is sent to and stored on the client(device of the customer).
+In order for us to give you information about a Customer, we need the JWT-object to  identify the Customer and confirm that they are logged in.

 In order to get information about the customer, send a request with the raw jwt object(which is sent by the client).

-* Requests are covered below.
+* The different Requests are covered below.

 * To send the jwt along with the request take the jwt object named "jti" and send it as data in the request.